Liveline

 As an example of typical programming, in early August of 2007, Liveline ran a series of programmes focusing on the problems experienced by those who holiday abroad, regaling listeners with stories of the dangers of foreign resorts, and the corruption of Turkish and other local police authorities, and warnings of grasping and inhospitable hotel managements.
 Equally, the poor behaviour of young Irish holiday makers was also highlighted.
 Callers also aired their grievances over topics such as bikini-wearing models.

 In September of 2009, the screenwriter Frank Deasy appeared on Liveline several days before his death from liver cancer to discuss organ donor awareness.
 A record of at least 5,500 people soon applied to become holders of organ donor cards, 2,000 immediately afterwards and a further 3,500 the following day.
 By comparison, a similar request on The Late Late Show in 2007 yielded only 1,000 more donor applicants.
 Mark Murphy, CEO of the Irish Kidney Association, put it down to "the power of Joe Duffy".

 On 8 May 2025, Joe Duffy announced that he would be retiring from RTÉ after 37 years with his final Liveline show on 27 June 2025.
 The final show featured entertainers such as Paul Harrington and June Rodgers a tribute from Taoiseach Micheál Martin by phone and a letter from President Michael D. Higgins.

-In October 2025, Virgin Media Television and former Today FM presenter Kieran Cuddihy, was announced as Duffy permanent replacement.
+In October 2025, Virgin Media Television and former Newstalk presenter Kieran Cuddihy, was announced as Duffy’s permanent replacement.

+Another completely unrelated radio show called Liveline! airs in the United States and plays Top 40 music.
+It is hosted by Mason Kelter, who is based in Boston, Massachusetts and started in May 2020.
+That version of Liveline! is syndicated to more than 70 affiliates as of March 2026 and airs live for five hours, six nights a week.